-The ordinary share fund of the Company has investments in companies operating eight UK wind farms with an aggregate installed capacity of 69.35 megawatts.
+The ordinary share fund of the Company has investments in companies operating ten UK wind farms with an aggregate installed capacity of 83.35 megawatts.
 Five of these investee companies are also owned in part by the "C" share fund and one such company is also owned in part by the "D" share fund.
-The ordinary share fund also has investments in three companies with hydroelectric projects with combined capacity of 4.79 megawatts.
-Two of those companies, Darroch Power Limited and Upper Falloch Power Limited, are also owned in part by the "C" share and "D" share funds.
-These projects were completed in December 2015 and are now operational.
-Finally, the ordinary share fund has an investment in a company operating a landfill gas project with a capacity of 2.30 megawatts.

 The "C" share fund has investments in companies operating seven UK wind farms with an aggregate installed capacity of 75.15 megawatts.
-Five of these seven companies are also owned in part by the ordinary share fund and one is also owned in part by the "D" share fund.
-The "C" share fund has also invested jointly with the ordinary and "D" shares in Darroch Power Limited and Upper Falloch Power Limited (2.80 megawatts combined).
+Five of these seven companies are also owned in part by the ordinary share fund and one is also owned in part by the "D" share fund